-We believe that internationalism is promoted through the language studies of the host country as well as through mother tongue language studies.
-Elementary students at YIS can choose to study either Japanese or their mother tongue language.
+We believe that internationalism is promoted through the language studies of the host country as well as through home and family language studies.
+Elementary students at YIS can choose to study either Japanese or their home and family language.

 The Japanese language program in the elementary school is part of the PYP and consists of: